LSDtopotools/lsdtt_notebooks/lsdtopytools/README.md

 Dependencies are managed automatically behind the scenes and will be installed if needed.

 **Tips to speed up things**: You will realise that if you install a new package in an already busy environment, it takes time.
-[Quantstack](https://quantstack.net/) is developping a drop-in replacement speeding up the process (drastically).
+[Quantstack](https://quantstack.net/) is developing a drop-in replacement speeding up the process (drastically).
 You can install it with conda: `conda install -c conda-forge mamba` and simply replace `conda` with `mamba` when **installing** a package (this is just for installation, not environment management).
 E.g `mamba install -c conda-forge lsdtopytools`

 ## Capricious dependencies